ismailgame/ismailgame/README.md

 ## Hi, I'm Ismail
--- Using C# to create a chat with a PC about my dreams.<br/>
+-- Using C# to create a chat with PC about my dreams.<br/>
 -- Learning about game development and creating games with Unity.<br/>
 -- Making videos showcasing my skills and game mechanics.<br/>
 -- Creating and learning game art with Photoshop.<br/>